Rule-based Logic

 -

-Rule-based Logic: Code-based workflows for more complex procedures.
+Rule-based logic: Code-based workflows for more complex procedures.

-4. Customize Personality
+4. Adjust Personality

 -